wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Misunderstandings about role can lead to Distinguished Engineers feeling they should "mansplain" technical topics and give perfunctory "blessings" for technical achievements, which lead to disdain rather than respect.

 > My advice?
 Aspire to be a Distinguished Engineer not because you want a trophy as the "Top Dog", but because you desire to make a bigger impact in the lives of others: to reduce frustration, foster more security, and achieve greater properity for all.

+## Reporting

+Organizationally, Distinguished Engineers are individual contributors reporting directly to a VP or the CTO.

+In terms of status and pay, Distinguished Engineers are generally on the same level with Directors, even though they don’t have many direct reports.
+They’re considered executive-tier employees.

+> Distinguished Engineers provide the <strong>voice</strong> of technical developers and operations among executive managers.
+They identify and mitigate unintended consequences of decisions involving technology and technology workers.

+Why is that necessary?
+Aren't Officers, Directors, and Vice Presidents suppose to be the voice of the people under them?

+Executive managers are focused primarily on business financial objectives, using (largely financial) executive management terminology and concepts such as Payback Period, Break-Even Analysis, ARR, NPV, IRR, WACC, EAC, Risk, ROA, ROIC, EBITDA, CAGR, CapEx, OpEx, Balanced Scorecard, KPI, OKR, PEG, QOQ, SWOT, TBL, and other <a target="_blank" href="https://www.investopedia.com/financial-term-dictionary-4769738">financial concepts</a>.

+Distinguished Engineers translate technical to financial.

+That's because Distinguished Engineers usually have achieved <strong>both breath and depth</strong> in their knowledge so they can identify and achieve <strong>integration</strong> among domains such as:

+   * Agile Transformation (Agile Sensei)
+   * Site Reliability Engineering (Operations)
+   * Digital (application development)
+   * Data Engineering (and Analytics)
+   <br /><br />

+Distinguished Engineers develop a sense of what technical employees want and need while coaching and mentoring engineering teams.

 ## What Distinguished Engineers Do